With a few days of soaring temperatures and wall-to-wall blue skies, it’s a great time to enjoy the great outdoors with friends and family.

 5) Cherwell Boathouse

-Dine outside on the banks of the River Cherwell from 12 April at the Cherwell Boathouse restaurant.
+Dine outside on the banks of the River Cherwell at the Cherwell Boathouse restaurant.
 The family-owned restaurant, which was started in an authentic Victorian working Boathouse, alongside the punt station (established in 1904), will be using as much of their outside space as they can.

 9) Gee’s Restaurant

-What Gee’s Restaurant offers locals and visitors is a uniquely rustic Mediterranean dining experience, set in a unique Victorian Glasshouse.
-The terrace situated in the heart of the conservation area along the Banbury Road known as Victorian North Oxford will be open on 12 April for Mediterranean grills and sharing plates.
+What Gee’s Restaurant provides locals and visitors is a uniquely rustic Mediterranean dining experience, set in a unique Victorian Glasshouse.
+The terrace situated in the heart of the conservation area along the Banbury Road known as Victorian North Oxford offers Mediterranean grills and sharing plates.

 10) The Roof Terrace at The Varsity Club

-Located over four levels at No.9 The High Street, Oxford, The Roof Terrace at The Varsity Club will open for drinks and dining on 12 April.
+Located over four levels at No.9 The High Street, Oxford, The Roof Terrace at The Varsity Club is great for drinks and dining.
 The roof terrace has heaters for colder evenings.
 Booking is advised, although several tables will be available on a first-come, first-serve basis.
-As there are a limited number of tables available, your booking will be secured with a deposit, so only make a reservation that you can attend.

 11) The Magdalen Arms, Iffley Road

 Located just outside the scholarly city centre - to the east in the bustling Iffley Road - The Magdalen Arms is a gastropub with a relaxed, scrubbed-wooden ambience, and a hearty-but-interesting seasonal menu that often changes daily.
-The Magdalen Arms has outside seating - the back terrace - and we expect they will likely reopen in April.
+The Magdalen Arms has outside seating at the back terrace.

 12) Branca, Oxford